HarbourMasters/Shipwright/README.md

 ### Using the extraction tool

-* Open a rom
+* Open a rom to initiate generating the `oot.otr` archive file.
-* If a second button exists, use it to choose the game directory.
-This directory should differ from `OTRGui.exe`
+* If a second button exists then `oot.otr` already exists.
+To prevent overwriting the old otr use this button to choose a new game directory.
+The new directory must not already contain an `oot.otr` to prevent an error.
 * When the process completes, place `oot.otr` beside `soh.exe` if it is not already.

-The archival process can take up to **5 minutes**.
+This packaging process can take up to **5 minutes**.

 Close the OTRGui when the `Done!` message appears.
 If you get another message, then you might have selected a wrong ROM.
 Make sure to use a rom consistent with the above checksum.